So, you’ve brought targeted traffic to your website, and that’s perfect. But, do you know how to drive the users towards your CTA (Call-to-action)?

 Track the Behavioral Stages

 The behavior of your website visitors can provide you with sufficient data on how the users think, act, and make their decisions.
-If you’re not aware how one of your pages contributes to your conversion rate, you won’t know how to optimize that page in order to make it even more powerful.
+If you’re not aware of how each one of your pages affects your conversion rate, you won’t know how to effectively optimize it for results.

 User behavior and its stages can change depending on the preferences and patterns of the users.
-This is why before you define the perfect behavior stages, it is critical to learn how people currently behave on your site.
+Therefore, it is critical to learn how visitors currently behave on your site.

-One of the best analytics tools for the purpose is Google Analytics.
+One of the best analytics tools for this purpose is Google Analytics.
 GA can tell you nearly everything about user behavior on your website, including:

 - User Entry: How the users arrive on your website.

-- Behavior Flow: Where do the users go when they arrive on your site.
+- Behavior Flow: Where do the users go when they arrive on your website.

 - Engagement: How do users engage with your website.